-It takes up part of the open ground floor and mezzanine space and the décor is industrial in style, with large concrete block walls and dark colours - but the food is vibrant and packed full of flavour.
+It takes up part of the open ground floor and mezzanine space and the décor is industrial style, with large concrete block walls and dark colours - but the food, as is to be expected of any enterprise that The Yellow Door puts its name to, is vibrant and packed full of flavour.

-It’s open from breakfast until late for breakfast, lunch, dinner, tapas and cocktails - and while pared back, with bare tables, bentwood chairs and simple tableware, the arrival of linen napkins at your table hints at the quality food to follow.
+It’s open from breakfast until late, for breakfast, lunch, dinner, bites and cocktails - and, while pared back, with bare tables, bentwood chairs and simple tableware, there is no skimping on the quality of the food.